SanojRellen/Ablage/README.md

 Sub CalculatePayoffSchedule()
-    Dim startDate As Date
+    Dim startDate As String
-    Dim day As Integer
+    Dim day As String
-    Dim month As Integer
+    Dim month As String
     Dim formattedDay As String
     Dim payoffMonths(1 To 4) As Integer
     Dim monthNames(1 To 4) As String
     Dim i As Integer

-    ' Get the start date from cell C17 startDate = Range("C17").Value
+    ' Get the start date from cell C17 as text startDate = Range("C17").Value

-    ' Extract day and month from the start date day = Day(startDate)
+    ' Extract day and month from the start date (assuming format is DD/MM/YYYY) day = Left(startDate, 2)
-    month = Month(startDate)
+    month = Mid(startDate, 4, 2)

-    ' Format the day with suffix (e.g., 9 -> 9th)
+    ' Convert day to a formatted day with suffix (e.g., 27 -> 27th)
-    Select Case day
+    Select Case CInt(day)
         Case 1, 21, 31
             formattedDay = day & "st"
         Case 2, 22